dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 handlers[notification.type](notification);
 ```

 Note `& {type: 'email'}` in the argument type.
 It would narrow down the type of `notification`, opening up the fields `receipient`, `subject` and `body` to be used in the handler.
 Same with `sms` and `push` and `slack` and `discord`.

 With `handlers`, you won't be able to write a new type of notifications without adding a new handler, which is the main benefit of this technique.

 Dead code elimination works here as well: if you remove one of the handlers, its `& {type: }` won't compile anymore, inviting you to remove the corresponding case as well, same as with `switch/case` or `if/else`.

-I currently see certain disdain for this technique in the community lately.
+I see certain disdain for this technique in the community lately.
 The main argument is that it introduces a level of indirection.
 Although I'm sure this wariness has some grounding, I personally don't care about these accusations and use the technique whenever I see fit.
 You can take it or leave it, because there's a plenty of other ways to achieve the same goal.

 ### Eslint rule

-Honorary mention to [switch-exhaustiveness-check](https://typescript-eslint.io/rules/switch-exhaustiveness-check/), whilst it's not a "typescript"-native solution, is still good enough to preserve exhaustiveness for switch/case.
+Honorary mention to [switch-exhaustiveness-check](https://typescript-eslint.io/rules/switch-exhaustiveness-check/), which while not a "typescript"-native solution, is still good enough to preserve exhaustiveness for switch/case.

 It's a ESlint rule that enforces exhaustiveness of enums and union types.